neonephos/outreach/documentation/outreach_committee_handbook/ambassadors/ambassador_code_of_conduct.md

 ### Do not sell merch

-It is a violation of the NNF Ambassador Code of Conduct, for a NeoNephos Ambassador to sell NeoNephos merchandise.
+It is a violation of the NNF Ambassador Code of Conduct for a NeoNephos Ambassador to sell NeoNephos merchandise.

 ### Do not give custom Ambassador Merch away

-It is a violation of the NNF Ambassador Code of Conduct, for NeoNephos Ambassadors to give custom Ambassador merch away without explicit permission from the Outreach Committee.
+It is a violation of the NNF Ambassador Code of Conduct for NeoNephos Ambassadors to give custom Ambassador merch away without explicit permission from the Outreach Committee.

 ### Every NeoNephos Ambassador represents the Foundation

-It is a violation of the NNF Ambassador Code of Conduct, for a NeoNephos Ambassador that is in active duty (e.g. booth service) to:
+It is a violation of the NNF Ambassador Code of Conduct for a NeoNephos Ambassador that is in active duty (e.g. booth service) to:

 - Engage in promotion of anything that is not in the interests of the NeoNephos Foundation
 - Wear clothing of companies or topics that are not in the interests of the NeoNephos Foundation